Achronite/mqtt-energenie-ener314rt/README.md

 Enable the [MQTT Integration](https://www.home-assistant.io/integrations/mqtt/) in Home Assistant (if not already enabled).

 ### MQTT Discovery
 Most MiHome Monitor devices will auto-add and be available in Home Assistant via [MQTT discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery), consult the table above to see if your devices are supported.
-The default discovery topics for the devices follow this pattern:
+The default discovery topics for the devices follow the pattern `homeassistant/<component>/ener314rt/<deviceId>-<ParameterName>`, the value `homeassistant/` can be changed in the `config.json` file if your discovery topic is configured differently.
-`homeassistant/<component>/ener314rt/<deviceId>-<ParameterName>`

-The MQTT discovery configuration is updated one minute after the program starts, and then every 10 minutes thereafter for performance reasons.
+The MQTT discovery configuration is updated one minute after the program starts for seen devices, and then every 10 minutes thereafter for performance reasons.

->WARNING: Discovery currently bases the availability of OpenThings devices upon the overall availability of this application, it does not currently work to the device level (see #19 for latest)
+>WARNING: Discovery currently bases the availability of OpenThings devices upon the overall availability of this application (MQTT topic: energenie/availability/state), it does not currently work to the device level (see #19 for latest)

 ### MQTT Manual setup
 For other devices (particularly the 'Control Only' devices) you will **need to add them manually** by editting your Home Assistant `configuration.yaml` file for lights, dimmers, switches and reported values as applicable.
 For example: